-We are pleased to present the 2019 Annual Report of the Permian Basin Royalty Trust.
-The report includes a copy of the Trust's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "Commission") for the year ended December 31, 2019, without exhibits.
+We are pleased to present the 2020 Annual Report of the Permian Basin Royalty Trust.
+The report includes a copy of the Trust's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "Commission") for the year ended December 31, 2020.

 The Form 10-K contains important information concerning the Underlying Properties, as defined below, including the oil and gas reserves attributable to the 75% net profit royalty interest in the Waddell Ranch properties and 95% net profit royalty interest in the Texas Royalty Properties owned by the Trust.
 Production figures provided in this letter and in the Trustee's Discussion and Analysis are based on information provided by Burlington Resources Oil & Gas Company LP ("BROG"), the current owner of the Underlying Properties and the successor, through a series of assignments and mergers, to Southland Royalty Company ("Southland") and Riverhill Energy.
+As of April 1, 2020, Blackbeard Operating are now owners of the Waddell Ranch Properties.